-This is a great, colourful starter that can even be made ahead the day before.
-It’s like your own homemade vegetable antipasto – but it costs a fraction of what you pay at delis, tastes much better and it’s preservative free!
+Grilled Vegetables makes a great healthy meal OR colourful starter – it’s like your own homemade vegetable antipasto, but it costs a fraction of what you pay at delis, tastes much better and it’s preservative free!

 Every time I make this, someone always asks “what did you put on the vegetables?”
 They never believe me when I say “Just salt, pepper and olive oil”!

 There is no fancy secret to this.
 It’s just chargrilled vegetables, seasoned with salt and pepper and drizzled with olive oil.
 The “must do” part is cooking the vegetables until they are charred (i.e. burnt!).
 It’s the flavour base of this entire dish!

 “This gets even better if it’s made the day before.
 It’s just like the vegetable antipasto you buy at delis – but without that sour taste (and costs a lot less!).”